-IMPLEMENTATION HE Policies: 4.4, 4.5, 4.6 Funding Source: CalHFA; CDBG; HOME; PIP; and other funding sources as available Responsibility: Community Development/Housing Division Objective: Refer residents to available first-time homebuyer services and reinstate the City's First-time homebuyers' Program.
-Actions: Promote CalFHA programs to local loan officers and refer residents to CalFHA homebuyer assistance programs to increase participation.
+IMPLEMENTATION HE Policies: 4.4, 4.5, 4.6 Funding Source: CalHFA; CDBG; HOME; PIP; and other funding sources as available Responsibility: Community Development/Housing Division Quantified Objective: Reinstate the City's First-Time Homebuyers Program and assist five (5) households (up to moderate income) with downpayment assistance.
+Refer residents to other available first-time homebuyer services and programs.
+Actions: Reassess and Reinstate First Time Homebuyer Program (FTHB Program) by the end of the 2023 and assist five (5) households within incomes up to moderate income.
+Investigate and pilot innovative housing ownership model by the end of 2025.
+Promote CalFHA programs to local loan officers and refer residents to CalFHA homebuyer assistance programs to increase participation.
 Continue to support first-time homebuyer education and foreclosure prevention services.
-Reassess and Reinstate First Time Homebuyer Program.
-Investigate and pilot innovative housing ownership models.
-Timeframe: On-going On-going
+Timeframe: FTHB Program by end of 2023; pilot innovative housing ownership by end of 2025; other actions are on-going